 - Uranium-rich ore discovered on land northwest of Golden.
 The Schwartzwalder Mine is the most productive uranium mine in the U.S until operations cease in 2000.

-- Martin-Marietta Company (originally the Glen L. Martin Company), now Lockheed-Martin, established in South Jefferson County near Waterton
+- Martin-Marietta Company (originally the Glenn L. Martin Company), now Lockheed-Martin, established in South Jefferson County near Waterton

 - Coors Brewery produces over one million barrels of beer